GianlucaFuwa/MetaQCD.jl/docs/src/gaugefields.md

 contiguous memory accesses.
 The function `eo_site` does exactly this mapping.

-`Fermionfield`s are created in the same way as `Gaugefield`s with the gauge action type parameter being replaced by the number of Dirac indeces.
+`Fermionfield`s are created in the same way as `Gaugefield`s with the gauge action type parameter being replaced by the number of Dirac indices.
 For `Fermionfield`s we have the `ones!` and `gaussian_pseudofermions!` methods to init them.

 ```@docs